We asked Stephanie Theobald about the experiences that led to her book on this subject, and how people can begin to answer these questions.

-Sex Drive is about masturbation—something I discovered is a huge taboo.
+Sex Drive is about masturbation—something I discovered is very stigmatised.
 And that’s weird because it’s only sex with yourself!
 It can help make you much better at sex with others.
-I think it is natural that women especially are a little reticent around sex.
+I think it is natural that cis women especially are a little reticent around sex.
 It’s been taken out of our hands for many hundreds of years by men who want to use it for their own ends.
 But I have noticed from my reading gigs that once the sexuality conversation starts among women—on a savvy, sophisticated level—we don’t want to shut up.

-That said, I think that honest female sexuality is finally beginning to “sell”.
-Following the #metoo thing, publishing houses are all a flutter to get feminist tomes out now.
+That said, I think that honest sexuality is finally beginning to “sell”.
+Following #MeToo, publishing houses are all a flutter to get feminist tomes out now.
 Penguin signed two big books last week, and they are finally starting to understand that feminism can’t just be academic.
 You have to get into your body too.
 I’m glad Sex Drive is coming out at the tip of this new arrow.

 If you could offer our readers one piece of advice revolving around masturbation, what would it be?